frontendpatterns/frontendpatterns.dev/src/content/patterns/schema-validation.md

 ---
 # Schema Validation

-Use libraries like Zod, Yup, or JSON Schema to validate data against schemas.

 ## Problem

 Without this pattern, the premise that using libraries like Zod, Yup, or JSON Schema to validate data against schemas falls apart, and small changes trigger cascading regressions.